4d/docs/docs/WebServer/qodly-studio.md

 ### Documentation

-The official Qodly Studio documentation is available on the [Qodly documentation website](https://developer.qodly.com/docs/studio/overview).
+The Qodly Studio documentation is available on the [Qodly documentation website](https://developer.qodly.com/docs/studio/overview).

-You can rely on this documentation and its associated resources for developing web applications powered by Qodly forms.
+You can rely on this documentation and its associated resources for developing web applications powered by Qodly pages.
 However, depending on implementation stage, 4D developers will either use Qodly Studio or 4D IDE (see [Feature comparison](#feature-comparison)).

 Code examples are provided in [QodlyScript](https://developer.qodly.com/docs/category/qodlyscript), but since QodlyScript inherits from the 4D Language, you won't be lost.
 For more information, see the [From QodlyScript to 4D Language](from-qodlyscript-to-4d.md) page.